 - 1. Functions that are directly deduced from functional and interface requirements.
-These equations express the expected services of a system necessary to meet its system requirements. - 2.
-Functions that are derived and issued from the alternative solutions of physical architecture and are dependent upon the result of the design; additionally, they rely upon on technology choice to implement the logical architecture elements.
+These functions express the expected services of a system necessary to meet its system requirements. - Functions that are derived and issued from the alternative solutions of physical architecture model and are dependent upon the result of the design; additionally, they rely upon on technology choice to implement the logical architecture model elements.

 Functional Hierarchy/Decomposition of Functions - At the highest level of a hierarchy (Figure 1), it is possible to represent a system as a unique, central function (defined as the system's mission) that in many ways is similar to a "black box" ("F0" in plan A-0 in Figure 1).
 In order to understand, in detail, what the system does, this "head-of-hierarchy" (F0) is broken down into sub-functions (F1, F2, F3, F4) grouped to form a sub-level of the hierarchy (plan A0), and so on.
 Functions of the last level of a functional hierarchy can be called leaf-functions (F21, F22, F23, F24 in plan A2).
 Hierarchies (or breakdowns) decompose a complex or global function into a set of functions for which physical solutions are known, feasible, or possible to imagine.
-However, a static functional hierarchy does not represent how effectively the flows of inputs and outputs are exchanged.